If you’re new to the Marketplace, here are the basics. If you need more help, visit the official Marketplace Glossary of Terms.

 - The plans are offered by private insurance companies with a range of prices and features.
 All plans cover:

 - Pre-existing conditions, including pregnancy

 - You can add dental, but you don’t have to.
 You can’t buy a dental plan unless you enroll in a health plan.

 3. You can apply for coverage in the following ways:

-4. Open Enrollment for 2021 coverage runs through December 15, 2020.
-After December 15, you can enroll in 2021 health insurance only if you qualify for a Special Enrollment Period or if you qualify for Medicaid or CHIP.
+4. Open Enrollment for 2022 coverage runs from November 1, 2021, through January 15, 2022.
+After January 15, you can enroll in 2022 health insurance only if you qualify for a Special Enrollment Period or if you qualify for Medicaid or CHIP.

 Call 855.747.4994 between 8 a.m. – 5 p.m.